nx-intelligence/chronos-db/README.md

 ### **🔒 Security-First Design**

-Chronos-DB v2.0 implements **enterprise-grade security** with multiple layers of protection:
+Xronox v2.4 implements **enterprise-grade security** with multiple layers of protection:

 #### **1. Tenant Isolation**
 - **Complete Data Separation**: Each tenant's data is stored in separate databases